-Neo4j Enterprise for PCF (PKS) (Beta)
+Neo4j Enterprise for Pivotal Platform (PKS) (Beta)

 Neo4j is the world’s leading native graph database which offers high performance ACID transactions for graph management.
 Users can deploy Neo4j to store and query their graphs using the Cypher query language.

 This guide is intended only as a supplement to the Neo4j Operations Manual.
-Neo4j Enterprise for PCF (PKS) is essentially a docker container based deploy of Neo4j Causal Cluster.
+Neo4j Enterprise for Pivotal Platform (PKS) is essentially a docker container based deploy of Neo4j Causal Cluster.
 As such, all of the information in the Operations Manual applies to its operation, and this guide will focus only on kubernetes-specific concerns and PKS-specific concerns.

 - Native graph database supports transactional applications and graph analytics

 - Graph analytics help data scientists gain new perspectives on data